anumdamani/anumdamani/README.md

 ###

 - 👋 Hi!
 My name is Anum Damani.
-- 🐻 I am pursuing a Master of Applied Statistics & Data Science at UCLA.
-Go Bruins!
+- 🐻 I am pursuing a Master of Applied Statistics & Data Science degree at UCLA.
 - 🌊 I earned my Bachelor of Science degree in Statistics & Data Science from UC Santa Barbara.
 - 🌱 I'm interested in data analytics and machine learning.
 - 😃 Fun fact: In my free time, I love to read and paint.